What Is AWS (Certification Aside)

 What Getting Certified Actually Means

 To understand what an AWS certification is, we need to go through the whole list of options.
-There are four categories of certifications:
+There are four categories of AWS certifications currently available:

 - Foundational (Cloud Practitioner)